 The meter body is diagramed in Figure 1-1.
 The meter body housing has the flow tube through the center and the field terminal box on top.
-A pair of connection adapters is attached to each end of the flow tube with a flat connection gasket and held in place by a sanitary clamp.
+A pair of connection adapters is attached to each end of the flow tube with a connection gasket and held in place by bolts.